-Following the government’s announcement that West Yorkshire will enter Tier 3 from 3 December, the National Coal Mining Museum will remain closed, pending further updates.
+Following the government’s announcement that we are in a national lockdown, the National Coal Mining Museum will remain closed, pending further updates.

 Explore Caphouse, a modern colliery which witnessed more than two hundred years of coal production.
 Hear stories directly from former-miners about their careers and understand the roles men, women, children, animals and machinery played in the operation of the mine.

 Visit the Technology Gallery and see some of the tools of the trade to discover how miners overcame the challenges of working underground including a new permanent exhibition “A Light in the Darkness” which looks at the contribution that Sir Humphry Davy and others made in the lamp’s evolution.